lyingninja/calculator/README.md

 # calculator
-A small website having calculator
+A small website having calculator.
+Bit use of css and javascript.